mvolkmann/blog/src/swift/Xcode.md

   pushes the local repository with only the current branch. to push other branches, switch to them one at a time and select Source Control ...
 Push...

+To fetch new branches from the remote repository, select Source Control ...
+Fetch Changes.

+To pull changes in a remote repository into the local repository:

+- Select Source Control ...
+Pull... or press cmd-option-x.
+- In the dialog that appears,
+  select a remote repository from which to pull (defaults to "origin/main" which is usually the desired value).
+- There is also a "Rebase local changes onto upstream changes" checkbox for the brave.
+- Click the "Pull" button.

+To push changes committed in the local repository to the remote repository:

+- Select Source Control ...
+Push....
+- In the dialog that appears,
+  select the remote repository to which to push (defaults to "origin/main" which is usually the desired value).
+- There is also an "Include Tags" checkbox that should be checked when new tags have been applied.
+- Click the "Push" button.

 To view a remote Git repository that is known to Xcode: